algosup/2023-2024-project-2-x86-retrogaming-team-4/documents/QA/test-plan.md

 The software specifications encompass the DOSBox emulator, while the hardware requirements include an emulator with a 16-bit processor, X86 architecture, and 65,536 bytes of RAM.

 ## Strategy
-### Test
+Our testing strategy employs a multifaceted approach to ensure the robustness and reliability of the project. **Unit Tests** form the bedrock, scrutinizing individual components for functionality. **Game-testing sessions** take center stage, offering a holistic evaluation of gameplay, user interactions, and overall user experience.
+Augmenting our strategy are sophisticated **monitoring tools**, enabling real-time analysis of system performance, identifying potential bugs, and ensuring optimal execution.

 ### Scope of Testing
-The testing scope for the project is comprehensive, covering a meticulous examination of the game.
-This entails rigorous testing of the DOSBox emulator to ensure compatibility with diverse hardware configurations and a thorough evaluation of the assembly x86 code.
-The testing focus extends to both core gameplay elements and peripheral features, ensuring the delivery of a reliable end product.
+Testing will focus on both core gameplay elements and peripheral features to guarantee a reliable end product.
+However, it's important to note that certain aspects, such as low-level technical details will be excluded from testing as they are beyond the scope of the test.

 **In-scope for Testing:**
 - Code
   - Absence of significant bugs
   - Main game mechanics functionality
   - Acceptable visual quality
 - Documents